 - A medical facility fails to reach out to the patient for an important follow-up appointment.

-- When a doctor doesn’t assist a patient in establishing care at another facility when he/she can no longer provide care.
+- A doctor fails to assist a patient in establishing care at another facility when he/she can no longer provide care.

-- If a doctor doesn’t adequately communicate with the new doctor after transferring a patient.
+- A doctor doesn’t adequately communicate with the new doctor after transferring a patient.
 The first doctor needs to provide the second doctor with all critical information.
 That means lab results, medical records, instructions, treatment notes, etc.

 Patient Abandonment In The Emergency Room

 In 1986, the Emergency Medical Treatment & Labor Act came into fruition.
-This law ensured patients had access to emergency services regardless of their ability to pay or their citizenship status.
-Refusing emergency treatment to a patient when it is medically critical is a form of patient abandonment.
+This law ensured patients had access to emergency services regardless of their ability to pay, or their citizenship status.
+Refusing emergency treatment to a patient when it is medically critical can be a form of patient abandonment.